Addressing misinformation relating to coconut crabs and our voluntary wildlife conservation area.

 - When we arrived on the island, there were almost no coconut crabs, birds or fish around the reef as they had all been decimated by years of hunting and fishing.

 - Poaching on the island continued after the island was purchased came and so efforts were made to prevent this.

 - In an attempt to eliminate poaching, a voluntary wildlife conservation area was set up to make it possible to legally punish poachers for hunting any and all wildlife on the island and surrounding reef, regardless size or time of year.

 - This conservation area does not in any way effect building or developing the island.
 It is specific to hunting of wildlife.

 - In combination with the wildlife conservation area we also made contact with the chiefs of local tribes to set up educational programs to try and persuade local people not to hunt the coconut crabs until they were of breeding age, so the population could increase country wide.
 There was a lot of success with this effort.

-- Since making these efforts the wildlife population on our island has increased dramatically and there is now a good, although fragile, population of crabs, birds and fish.
+- Through the efforts made to establish and maintain our reserve, the wildlife population on the island has increased and there is now a noticeable population of crabs, birds and fish.

-- Increasing the population of people on the island, which the Satoshi Island project will do, will help the increase the wildlife populations as poachers will no longer be able to find ways on to the island without being detected.
+- Increasing the population of people on the island as the project is developed will help the increase the wildlife populations as poachers will no longer be able to find ways on to the island without being detected.

-- The wildlife conservation area will also remain in place making it illegal for Satoshi Islanders to hunt or fish on the island.
+- The wildlife conservation area will also remain in place, making it illegal for Satoshi Islanders and locals to hunt or fish on the island.
 Fishing will only be permitted in the deep waters around the island by boat, not on the reef from the land.

-- The bulk of the natural habitat will remain preserved and wildlife corridors are built into the island design.
+- The bulk of the natural habitat will remain preserved and wildlife nature strips between the sea and the center of the island are built into the island design.